-30. Parties may report sensitivity analysis for any of the projections, but efforts should aim to [limit the number of scenarios presented] [provide the results of a sensitivity analysis for the total reported GHG emissions along with all relevant information on the methodologies used and the parameters varied].
+30. Parties may report sensitivity analysis for any of the projections, but should aim to limit the number of scenarios presented.
+Parties may provide the results of a sensitivity analysis for the total reported GHG emissions together with a brief explanation on the methodologies and parameters used.
 (EU)